MoTTTT/podzone/docs/index.md

-# southern.podzone.net
+# Introduction

-## Site relocation and high availability
+This micro-site contains documentation including the requirements, specification, design, and build notes for the technology research, development, test and build of a kubernetes cluster, and migrating a workload from older technologies.

+## Background

 Over the last 27 years, a number of websites, applications and services have been implemented on a local site, some exposed to the Internet, and some for network internal access only.

 This infrastructures has served the requirements of a few entities, some of which still have dependencies on these services.

-Faced with the shutdown of the site, and the absence of a sutable replacement site for four to six months, a plan is required to provide ongoing services.
+Faced with the shutdown of the site, and the absence of a suitable replacement site for four to six months, a plan is required to provide ongoing services.
 The services will need to run with no change in service delivery, after the current physical site is shut down.
 For some months a new site will not be available, so accommodation for the services will need to be arranged in the intervening months.

 Although there are many possible solutions, most of them more efficient in terms of hardware utilisation, and effort, the following approach will be taken: